Guy Fieri: Other projects

 In 2009, Fieri began touring with the Guy Fieri Roadshow, a multi-state food tour that featured some of his fellow Food Network personalities.
-He also appeared in regional Food Network events, such as the 2012 Atlantic City Food and Wine Festival and the 2012 South Beach Food and Wine Festival, where he officiated at 101 gay weddings.
+He appeared in regional Food Network events like the 2012 Atlantic City Food and Wine Festival and the 2012 South Beach Food and Wine Festival, where he officiated at 101 gay weddings.
 In 2015, Fieri officiated at the wedding of celebrity chef Art Smith at Miami Beach.
 The wedding, which included 101 same-sex couples, was held to celebrate Florida's Supreme Court lifting the state ban on same-sex marriage.
 Fieri officiated the weddings in honor of his late sister who was a lesbian.

 Fieri owns a vineyard and sells his wine under the label Hunt & Ryde, named after his sons Hunter and Ryder.

-In response to the COVID-19 pandemic's effect on the restaurant industry in 2020, Fieri teamed up with the National Restaurant Association Educational Foundation to raise money for unemployed restaurant workers through newly created Restaurant Employee Relief Fund.
-In under two months over US$20 million was raised.
+In response to the COVID-19 pandemic's effect on the restaurant industry in 2020, Fieri and the National Restaurant Association Educational Foundation teamed up to raise money for unemployed restaurant workers through newly created Restaurant Employee Relief Fund.
+In less than two months over US$20 million was raised.

+Fieri is currently producing the off-Broadway run of The Life and Slimes of Marc Summers, starring his friend and former Food Network co-host.

+In 2023, Fieri started Guy's Flavortown Tailgate (abbreviated GFT), an annual event in partnership with Medium Rare.
+Held during the Super Bowl weekend, it offers fans a free tailgating experience featuring food, music, and festivities.

+Fieri co-owns Santo Tequila with Sammy Hagar.
+In 2024, the tequila company was at the center of a large heist where 24,000 bottles of tequila (two truck loads worth $1 million) were stolen.

 Personal life

 Fieri met his wife Lori when she came into a restaurant he was managing in Long Beach, California.
-The couple married in 1995 and Ferry changed his surname to Fieri in memory of his paternal grandfather, Giuseppe Fieri, an Italian immigrant who had anglicized his surname to Ferry upon his arrival in the United States.
-They live in Santa Rosa, California, with their sons, Hunter and Ryder and their nephew Jules.
-Fieri's sister died in 2011 of metastatic melanoma and Fieri decided to take care of the 11-year old Jules.
+The couple married in 1995.
+They live in Santa Rosa with their sons, Hunter and Ryder, and their nephew, Jules.
+Fieri's sister died in 2011 of metastatic melanoma, and Fieri decided to take care of the 11-year old Jules.
 The Fieris bought a home in West Palm Beach, Florida, in 2021.

+Ferry changed his surname to Fieri in memory of his paternal grandfather, Giuseppe Fieri, an Italian immigrant who had anglicized his surname to Ferry upon arriving in the United States.
 He collects classic American cars, including a 1971 Chevrolet Chevelle, a 1968 Pontiac Firebird, a 1976 Jeep CJ-5, a 1969 Chevrolet Impala SS, and a 1967 Chevrolet C10 pickup.